 Furthermore, by shifting to e-invoicing, the company managed to streamline and hasten business workflows.
 For instance, some documents that can only be submitted on the third week of each month are now ready for submission up to seven days earlier, enabling faster turnover.
 Additionally, the time saved is put to more productive use—employees are now open to more opportunities for professional growth through upskilling programmes.
 One such programme two employees attended was an accounts training programme that helped Royal Pacific staff learn more about financial reporting and GST returns.

-With a fifth of their invoices now automated, Royal Pacific hopes to encourage more companies to get onboard with the digitisation of invoicing processes.
+With a fifth of their invoices now automated, Royal Pacific hopes to encourage more companies in Singapore to get onboard with the digitisation of invoicing processes and digital payments.

 Since adopting e-invoicing, Royal Pacific has been able to direct important resources such as employee effort and time towards more complex tasks and upskilling.
 By embracing processes like InvoiceNow, interested companies can reap similar benefits while bringing Singapore’s industries into the digital future and bolstering the nation’s booming digital economy.

 To find out more about how your company can benefit from e-invoicing, register for InvoiceNow’s monthly business briefing webinar here